-Our 49th year has started!
-With a new field installed at Shoreline Stadium in 2016, our meets have moved back to our most recent home in 2017.
+Our 49th year is almost at a close!
+With the new field installed at Shoreline Stadium last summer, our meets have successfully moved back to our most recent long-term home in 2017.
 Our last nine record years have seen us handle hundreds of participants, top performances, and lots of fun every week!
 Results, updates, and special notices will be posted on our web site weekly, or join our e-mail list.

-Thanks to our sponsors: Brooks, USATF-Pacific Northwest, Super Jock ‘n Jill, Michael Allison and Arny Stonkus, Thornton Perry, and Run 26.
+Thanks to our sponsors: Brooks, USATF-Pacific Northwest, Super Jock ‘n Jill, Michael Allison and Arny Stonkus, Thornton Perry, Run 26, Richard Zerbe, and Dora Choi.
 Prevail Physical Therapy has joined us for 2017 as a presenting sponsor, and more sponsors are on the way!

 All actual event entries are taken on site.
 Entry fees may be paid on-line, and help us get your information into our system.
 We ask you to print the appropriate USATF entry waiver from the registration page, and print your receipt for your paid fees.
 Showing both of these will save you (and us) time at the ENTRY GATE on the west side of Shoreline Stadium!

 When you enter at the ENTRY GATE, look for signs leading to the ENTRY DESK.
 Unless the weather is bad, the entry desk location at Shoreline Stadium is between the grandstand and the administrative / locker room building at the south end by the finish line.
 Check our many information posters for current procedures.
 For field events, you may go to the field event area to sign in.